nestjs/nest/Readme.md

 * To check out the [guide](https://docs.nestjs.com), visit [docs.nestjs.com](https://docs.nestjs.com). :books:
 * 要查看中文 [指南](readme_zh.md), 请访问 [docs.nestjs.cn](https://docs.nestjs.cn). :books:

+## Questions

+For questions and support please use the official [Discord channel](https://discord.gg/G7Qnnhy).
+The issue list of this repo is **exclusively** for bug reports and feature requests.

+## Issues

+Please make sure to read the [Issue Reporting Checklist](https://github.com/nestjs/nest/blob/master/CONTRIBUTING.md#-submitting-an-issue) before opening an issue.
+Issues not conforming to the guidelines may be closed immediately.

 ## Consulting

 With official support, you can get expert help straight from Nest core team.
 We provide dedicated technical support, migration strategies, advice on best practices (and design decisions), PR reviews, and team augmentation.
 Read more about [support here](https://enterprise.nestjs.com).